 In the administration of the MICP, a targeted annual incentive compensation award, which is equal to a stated percentage of a participant's annual base salary, is established for each participant.
 Participants are entitled to payment of their targeted annual incentive compensation award if the level of performance achieved by the Company with respect to objectively determinable performance criteria is equal to the targeted level of performance established for these performance criteria.
 Adjustments are made to the performance levels achieved by the Company with respect to the applicable performance criteria to eliminate the effects of restructuring charges and other non-routine transactions.
-The actual annual incentive compensation award which is paid to participants may be greater than or less than the targeted annual incentive compensation award to reflect the relationship between the actual level of performance achieved by the Company and the targeted level of performance.
+The actual annual incentive compensation award which is paid to participants may be greater than or less than the targeted level of performance.
 Participants will not be entitled to any annual incentive compensation award under the MICP if threshold performance levels established for the performance criteria are not achieved.